wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 .. image:: images/how-to-wire-a-robot/image17.jpg

-.. note:: This section details how to wire the SPARK MAX controllers using PWM signalling.
+.. note:: This section details how to wire the SPARK MAX controllers using PWM signaling.
 This is a recommended starting point as it is simpler and easier to troubleshoot than CAN operation.

 Requires: 4x PWM cables (if using non-integrated wire controllers), 4x SPARK MAX PWM adapters (if using SPARK MAX), 2x PWM Y-cable (Optional)